psilons/pypigeonhole-proj-tmplt/README.md

 - Dependent libraries are stored in setup.py, or requirements.txt for PIP, or Anaconda's environment.yaml.
-Besides version information, we need to know whether a library is a real dependency or just needed for dev/testing. setup.py has install_requires and test_require, but Anaconda and requirements.txt miss it.
+Besides version information, we need to know whether a library is a real dependency or just needed for dev/testing. setup.py has install_requires and test_require, but environment.yaml and requirements.txt miss it.
 So we need to fill the gap here.
 This is done by the underlying library, pypigeonhole-build.
-Furthermore, we only need to specify dependencies once(in dep_setup.py), not in all 3 locations.
+Furthermore, we only need to specify dependencies once(in dep_setup.py), not in several locations.
 - We separate source files and test files into 2 folders next to each other, rather than one inside another.
 It's just cleaner.
 We make sure this setup works well with IDE setup and unit tests (don't count test file in coverage).